 Ingrid de Souza,

 Armand Goldman owns a popular drag nightclub in South Miami Beach.
-His long-time lover Albert stars there as Starina.
-"Their" son Val (actually Armand's by his one heterosexual fling, twenty years before) comes home to announce his engagement to Barbara Keely, daughter of Kevin Keely, US Senator, and vice president of the Committee for Moral Order.
-The Senator and family descend upon South Beach to meet Val and his father and "mother..." and what ensues is comic chaos.
+His long-time lover, Albert, stars there as Starina.
+"Their" son Val (actually Armand's by his one heterosexual fling, twenty years before) comes home to announce his engagement to Barbara Keeley, daughter of Kevin Keeley, US Senator, and co-founder of the Committee for Moral Order.
+The Senator and family descend upon South Beach to meet Val, his father and "mother."
+What ensues is comic chaos.
 Written by

 Randy Goldberg <firstname.lastname@example.org>

 58 of 74 people found this review helpful.